BCM-HGSC/PGx4Statins-AI-Assistant/README.md

 conda deactivate
 ```
 Please ensure you use the same config.yaml file for both data insertion and question/answering.
 Please note that the first time you run the application, there might be a lag for data to be loaded into the vector database.
 Enjoy using the PGx-slco1b1-chatbot!
 If you encounter any issues or have questions, feel free to reach out for support.

+#### Disclaimer and Disclosure
+This repository contains code and data used for a research study examining the performance of a pharmacogenomics (PGx) AI assistant in comparison with OpenAI's ChatGPT 3.5.
+The contents, including the AI assistant, are part of an academic investigation and should be considered experimental.
+They are not intended for clinical use or as a substitute for professional healthcare advice.

+The findings and tools within this repository are shared for the purpose of fostering scientific discussion, further research, and development in the field of pharmacogenomics and AI.
+They reflect the state of the project at the time of the study and are provided "as is" without any warranty of accuracy or reliability for clinical decision-making.

+Researchers and practitioners should exercise caution and professional judgment before applying any insights, data, or code from this study in practice.
+The authors, contributors, and affiliated institutions bear no responsibility for the use or misuse of the information and software provided.

+Use of the materials contained herein is subject to understanding and acceptance of these limitations and the experimental nature of this research.